phalt/clientele/README.md

 #### Consumer

 - You want to use an HTTP API that has an OpenAPI schema
-- And you want to consume that API from another Python service
+- And you want to consume that API from a Python application
-- And you need type safety and validation without manual schema maintenance
+- And you want type safety and validation without manual schema maintenance
 - And you want code that is readable, maintainable, and extendable to suit your project

 #### Publisher

 - You have an HTTP API that has an OpenAPI schema
 - And you want to offer a client library in Python
-- And you don't want the overhead of maintaining it
+- And you want developers to love using the client

 ## Quick Start